BACK

 This laboratory is linked to human, environmental and astronomical aspects:

-- to environmental aspects by a strategy of hyper-localizing the building through its ability to collect and reproduce the power of the sun in an afterglow effect;
+- To environmental aspects by a strategy of hyper-localizing the building through its ability to collect and reproduce the power of the sun in an afterglow effec

 The development of this observatory of n[l]ight takes account of the movement of the Earth in the celestial sphere.
 Its geometry is derived from several parameters:

 The building "that never dies" is dedicated both to the moon – the "aster of the night" – by tracking its position through the rotation of the building itself, and to the sun by collecting energy with phosphorescent pigments and photovoltaic cells.
-The afterglow will be directly influenced by the seasonal and daily intensity of the sun, and by the surfaces "touched" directly by its rays.
-As a result, the "glowing membrane" will be in an ongoing state of flux, day after day, night after night.
+The afterglow will be directly influenced by the seasonal and daily intensity of the sun (UV), and by the surfaces "touched" directly by its rays.
+As a result, the "glowing membrane" will be in an ongoing state of flux and UV dangerousness, day after day, night after night.

 This photon energy is given off again during the twilight hours and after sunset, to create an After Death Experiment (ADE) effect, in the form of an altered state of perception in the hours of darkness.